Impact Trips

 Rusunawa Marunda is a good case study of how public-private partnerships are necessary to meet the needs of residents in education, skills training, and job-creation.

-In 2016, 3 new towers were completed and Tambora now houses over 500 families within it’s compounds.
-Indonesia Care has been conducting it’s programs at Tambora, with 3 areas of focus: Education, health, and livelihood.
-This Impact Trip takes you throughout the housing estate of Tambora, of which you’ll be able to interact and engage with community members as well as Indonesia Care staff on various programs.
+In 2016, 3 new towers were completed and Tambora now houses over 500 families within its compounds.
+Indonesian Care has been conducting its programs at Tambora, with 3 areas of focus: Education, health, and livelihood.
+This Impact Trip took participants throughout the housing estate of Tambora, of which they were able to interact and engage with community members as well as Indonesian Care staff on various programs.

-TBN delegates will also visit hold discussions with the ladies of the in-house sewing social enterprise.
+TBN delegates also visited and held discussions with the ladies of the in-house sewing social enterprise.

 PUBLIC COLLABORATION FOR SUSTAINABLE DEVELOPMENT